Geological-Survey-of-Western-Australia/atratus/docs/source/basic_usage.rst

 ..
 Seealso::
-    More detail can be found in the api docs :py:class:`geo_digital_tools.cygnet.Step`.
+    More detail can be found in the api docs :py:class:`gswa_atratus.cygnet.Step`.

 ----------